Ekolle-Eya/Climate-Policy-AI-Agent/README.md

 *   **Drought Response:** The AI Idenfired 10 years of experiencing significant feature drought and took actions to invest in Irrifation, Early Warning and Agroforestry, suggesting a learned response to adverse climate conditions using its available policies.

 While the AI achieved notable success in poverty reduction and budget management in this simulation, further experimentation with reward function design and different reinforcement learning algorithms (like PPO or A2C, which are included in this project for comparison) could potentially lead to an even more balanced and effective policy portfolio that leverages the full range of available actions.

+## ▶️ Getting Started

+1.  **Open the notebook:** Click on the `Climate Policy AI Agent_Kitui County Kenya.ipynb` file in this repository.
+2.  **Run in Google Colab:** Click the "Open in Colab" button at the top (if available) or upload the notebook to Google Colab.
+3.  **Run all cells:** Execute the notebook cells sequentially.
+The notebook is designed to be run from top to bottom.
+4.  **Interact and Experiment:** Feel free to modify the environment parameters, AI hyperparameters, or try different algorithms!

+## Reference
+1. Ekolle Eya